-The following organizations are currently official Observers and therefore participate in the work of the Permanent Committee and the Alpine Conference:
+The following organisations are currently official Observers and therefore participate in the work of the Permanent Committee and the Alpine Conference:

 AEM was created in 1991, under the initiative of the European Parliament Intergroup on Mountains with the support of the French National Association of Elected Representatives from Mountains Regions (ANEM) and the Italian Union of Mountain Towns and Communities (UNCEM).
 AEM’s goal is to defend the specific characteristics of mountain territories in Europe and obtain juridical and financial recognition.
 The association aims at promoting an overarching policy for the sustainable and balanced development of mountain regions.
 AEM unites all the elected representatives from mayors to Members of the European Parliament, the regional authorities of the European mountain regions and the organisations that bring them together.
 In all, the association regroups, as direct or indirect members, 12,000 communities, 100 provinces and 50 regions, from 11 member states.
 AEM’s seat is located in Chambéry (FR) at the heart of the Alps, the association also has an office in Brussels.